 Nearly 600 adaptive and able-bodied athletes from across North America will join World T.E.A.M.’s Face of America cycling challenge to Gettysburg’s historic Civil War battlefields this May 3-5, 2019.
 Face of America recognizes and honors adaptive military veterans who have provided so much in their support of their country.

-One of America’s premier non-competitive inclusive cycling events, Face of America begins in Arlington, Virginia and heads north through Frederick, Maryland to Gettysburg.
-Adaptive athletes from all service branches pedal bicycles, recumbent bikes and handcycles in this journey.
+One of America’s premier non-competitive inclusive cycling programs, Face of America begins in the Crystal City neighborhood of Arlington, Virginia and heads north through Frederick, Maryland to Gettysburg.
+Adaptive athletes from all service branches pedal bicycles, recumbent bikes and hand cycles in this journey.
 These adaptive athletes live with paralysis, loss of limb, Post Traumatic Stress, blindness, and Traumatic Brain Injury from accidents, attacks in wars and conflicts, and illness.

 Retired military and civilian able-bodied athletes also participate as valued members of the program.
 These athletes ride in support and honor of their adaptive colleagues.